JessaE78/ShellHacks-Repo/README.md

  - When choosing API pick Cloud Vision API, then select 'No im not using them both' (Unless you do)
  - Create your own service name and set role to Project -> owner, and then pick JSON
  -

+ ### To run:
+ - Download the associated files in this repository
+ - Rename your .json file to "menuTranslatorAuthentication.json".
+This is for consistency's sake
+ - In Anaconda, select the environment you created earlier and press the green triangle
+ - Press "Open Terminal"
+ - In your terminal, type "python main.py"